How Original is Your Faith?

-Is your faith your very own, or is it borrowed from some other person or system?
+Is your faith borrowed from some other person or system, or do you have original faith?
 Paul Maurice Martin challenges us to ask ourselves this question in his book Original Faith: What Your Life is Trying to Tell You.

 The meaning of life

-Countless books have been written to help people find the meaning of life.
 Paul’s take on this is refreshingly simple and practical.
-Meaning lies not in an intellectual search, but in experiencing what your life is saying to you right now.
+He says that meaning lies not in an intellectual search, but in experiencing what your life is saying to you right now.

 We often approach the issue of meaning in life by looking for a reason to live.
 Real meaning resides in the experience of our love, its purpose, and the self-transcendent identity to which it calls us… Though we may not fully know the meaning of life, we may fully live it.

 According to Paul, love is when another matters to us just because HE IS or SHE IS.
-Their very existence is what we find joy in (isn’t this true when we behold a child?) and their death an irreplaceable loss because they are no more.
+Their very existence is what we find joy in and their death an irreplaceable loss because they are no more.

 Despair and hopelessness